kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 kubelet and the container runtime.
 Kubelet takes care of the pod (sandbox) level cgroups whereas the runtime is responsible for per-container cgroups.
-There currently are two different low-level management interfaces for cgroups: maninpulating the cgroupfs directly or using the systemd system management daemon to manage them.
+There currently are two different low-level management interfaces for cgroups: manipulating the cgroupfs directly or using the systemd system management daemon to manage them.
 Currently, both the kubelet and the container runtime has a configuration setting for selecting the cgroup driver (cgroupfs or systemd).
 These settings must be in sync, both kubelet and the runtime